Asia stocks dented by trade war, Brexit showdown paralyses pound

 By Hideyuki Sano

-TOKYO, Sept 3 (Reuters) - Global stocks faced headwinds on Tuesday, stymied by U.S.-China trade frictions while the British pound flirted with 2 1/2-year lows as Prime Minister Boris Johnson indicated he could call an election to block lawmakers' efforts to avert a no-deal Brexit.
+TOKYO, Sept 3 (Reuters) - Global stocks dropped on Tuesday, hurt by U.S.-China trade frictions while the British pound fell to its lowest since January 2017 amid political uncertainty as Prime Minister Boris Johnson tried to stymie lawmakers' efforts to stop a no-deal Brexit.

-MSCI's broadest index of Asia-Pacific shares outside Japan shed 0.3% while Japan's Nikkei rose by 0.1%.
+MSCI's broadest index of Asia-Pacific shares outside Japan shed 0.7%.
+India, closed on Monday, led losses, with the benchmark dropping 1% following worse-than-expected economic growth data on Friday.

+European shares are expected to dip, with pan-European Euro Stoxx 50 futures down 0.09%.

-The United States began imposing 15% tariffs on a variety of Chinese goods on Sunday and China began imposing new duties on U.S. crude oil, the latest escalation in their trade war.
+In an escalation of their trade war, the United States on Sunday began imposing 15% tariffs on a variety of Chinese goods, and China began imposing new duties on U.S. crude oil.

-Although U.S. President Donald Trump has said both sides would still meet for talks later this month, tensions have shown little sign of abating.
+Although U.S. President Donald Trump has said both sides would still meet for talks later this month, tensions show little sign of abating.

 China said on Monday it lodged a complaint against the United States at the World Trade Organization over U.S. import duties, trashing the latest tariff actions as violating the consensus reached by leaders of China and the United States in a meeting in Osaka.